Swing When You're Winning

 Swing When You're Winning is a swing cover album by English singer-songwriter Robbie Williams, and his fourth studio album overall.
-It was released in the United Kingdom on 19 November 2001 and peaked at number one on the UK Albums Chart.
+It was released in the United Kingdom on 19 November 2001 and peaked at number one on the UK Albums Chart, becoming his fastest-selling album in the country.
+Williams was inspired by the Rat Pack era, especially singer Frank Sinatra, and recorded the album with a big band orchestra over several weeks during a break in his 2001 tour.
+One song, "I Will Talk and Hollywood Will Listen", is an original composition.

 The album's title is a play on Williams' previous album Sing When You're Winning.
+The album's lead single, "Somethin' Stupid", was a duet with Nicole Kidman that topped the UK Singles Chart.
 In 2013, Williams returned to swing for his tenth studio album Swings Both Ways.
 Unlike Swing When You're Winning, however, the sequel is nearly evenly divided between covers and original songs penned by Williams and Guy Chambers.